mohmdsh/mb1-cdi-followup/Docker instructions.md

 ## Stopping Docker Image

-After finishing reproducing the result, you should stop the running image.
+After finishing reproducing the results, you should stop the running image.
 In  `Terminal` or `Command Prompt` pressing `Control (CTRL) + c`.
-After a minute, you should get the following message `[s6-finish] sending all processes the KILL signal and exiting`.
+Afterward, you should get the following message `[finish] sending all processes the KILL signal and exiting`.

 ## Removing Docker.